hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 Notice: Compiled catalog for macintosh.local in environment production in 0.10 seconds
 ```

-All of a sudden he saw miss Piggy come to life.
+All of a sudden he saw Miss Piggy come to life.
 She started buzzing and beeping.
 Got some wholesome dough.
 Made it into a 20" slice, put it into a pizza pan and pushed it into a pizza oven.
 After 3 minutes, Pietro was staring at a perfect pizza crust.
 A bleep on then Puppet console showed that Puppet was ready.

 ```
 Notice: /Stage[main]/Main/Crust[large_wholesome_pan_crust]/ensure: ensure changed 'present' to 'baked'